DarthFlashyPants/sith-cache-warmer/README.md

 Do NOT do something foolish and set this to a low value like 10 minutes.

-**executions**: The number of times each report will get executed.
+**executions**: The number of times each report will get executed in a single time interval.
 Default is 1

 #### Reports section
 Use this area to define each report you wish to execute.
 Example: